 Theoretical Fluid Dynamics and Turbulence Group [TFDTG]

-Brief Biography – Prof. S. A. E. Miller, Ph.D. conducts research in theoretical fluid dynamics, theoretical aeroacoustics, and related disciplines.
+Brief Biography – Prof. S. A. E. Miller, Ph.D., conducts research in theoretical fluid dynamics, theoretical aeroacoustics, and related disciplines.
 He joined the University of Florida Department of Mechanical and Aerospace Engineering in August of 2016.
-Previously, he worked for seven years as a Research Aerospace Engineer at the National Aeronautics and Space Administration (NASA) Langley Research Center.
+For seven years he was a United States government civil servant and was appointed to the position of theoretical aeroacoustician (research aerospace engineer) at the National Aeronautics and Space Administration (NASA), Langley Research Center, Aeroacoustics Branch.
 He received his Ph.D. and M.S. in Aerospace Engineering from the Pennsylvania State University and his B.S. in Mechanical Engineering from Michigan State University.
-He received numerous awards including: The NASA Early Career Achievement Medal, the Doug Ensor Award, the AIAA Hampton Roads Section Robert A. Mitcheltree Young Engineer of the Year Award, and the AIAA Laurence J. Bement Young Professional Paper Award.
-His hobbies involve art history and pure mathematics.
+He received numerous awards including: The NASA Early Career Achievement Medal, the United States Air Force Faculty Fellowship, the Doug Ensor Award, the AIAA Hampton Roads Section Robert A. Mitcheltree Young Engineer of the Year Award, and the AIAA Laurence J. Bement Young Professional Paper Award.
+His hobbies include independent research in art history and pure mathematics.